Publication Numbering System

 Does this need a number?

 In general, if the publication is designed for an external audience, it most likely needs a publication number.
 What does external mean?
 Are you marketing an event, promoting your program, or recruiting participants?
 If so, you probably need a publication number.
-A simple rule of thumb is "Call April," she will be glad to discuss any publication with you, and she can make the decision to waive use of a publication number.
+A simple rule of thumb is "Call Stephen," he will be glad to discuss any publication with you, and she can make the decision to waive use of a publication number.

 What do you mean I can't say that?

 A part of the numbering system process includes a review to make sure the written copy conforms to University style.
 The graphics manager will review your publication and mark any needed changes prior to assigning of the publication number.

 No matter how well written, a bad design will make a bad publication.
 Therefore, a proposed layout is requested with the review for the numbering process.

 What if it's the same thing I did last year?

 Reprints of publications that are exact reprints, meaning absolutely no changes are made, can be printed without getting a new number if it's being reprinted within the same fiscal year.
 In certain unique circumstances a publication number can represent a series of publications that are similar such as a newsletter.
 When publishing newsletters, the newsletter editor is required to provide a rough design with the written copy for the first issue of the newsletter at the time of applying for the number.